domnantas/ham.guide/ARManual/radio-operating-ethics/general-operating.md

 - If you want to look for _multipliers_ or stations you have not yet worked, you will need to scan the band looking for such stations.
 When you find one, call as follows: `GM3ZZZ`.
 Do not send his callsign, it’s a waste of time.
 You can be sure the operator knows his own call.
 And he also knows you are calling him, because of the timing and of the fact that you give your call on the frequency where he is operating!
 Also, do not send `DE GM3ZZZ`, the word DE contains no additional information.
 - If he does not come back within a second, give your call again, etc.

-:::tip Example of a CW contest QSO
+::: tip Example of a CW contest QSO
 `DL0ZZZ TEST` (CQ call from DL0ZZZ)

 **`G6XXX (G6XXX`** calls DL0ZZZ)